oinone/oinone-docs/en/UserManual/Designers/WorkflowDesigner/node-actions.md

 :::

+### 1.Approval Type

-+ Approval Type: Supports two types, regular approval and step - by - step approval, to adapt to the needs of different business scenarios.
+Supports two types, regular approval and step - by - step approval, to adapt to the needs of different business scenarios.

 :::warning Note